 College of Engineering Fellowships Page

 Graders are hired by ISD to assist faculty with scoring objective and subjective examinations and papers at the graduate level.
 Additional responsibilities can include but are not limited to: computing and recording examination scores and doing research in course development.
-Graders are hired as temporary employees.
+Graders are hired as temporary hourly employees.

 ISD Merit Scholarship (IMS)